 No-Code Wealth is mainly focused on finding out more about money, marketing, and mindset from the founders and creators of no-code tools.
-Abdulaziz M Alhamdan is the host for this podcast.
+Abdulaziz M Alhamdan is the host of this podcast.
 After starting this podcast in January 2020, he’s created a program that helps newcomers to the no-code community understand how the no-code leaders got to where they are.
 He’s able to connect with top individuals from companies like Bubble, Lloyd, Indiestack, etc, and draw valuable insights from them.

 Low-Code Ninjas is hosted by John Koetsier and Peggy Anne Salz, is focused on bringing a spotlight on popular mobile apps that have great functionalities which have been made using low-code tools.
 John Koetsier is a journalist, author, analyst, and executive who writes for Forbes and is the CEO of $SMRT.
 Peggy Anne Salz is an expert in the mobile marketing space and the Chief Analyst and Founder of MobileGroove.
 She has also written 9 books and frequently writes for Forbes.
 This podcast has been created for FollowAnalytics, an all-inclusive platform for building mobile apps easily and efficiently through low code.

 The hosts have a segment, with 7 episodes so far, called Low-code Ninjas Legends in which they speak to popular personalities in the low-code and no-code industry for a quick 5 minutes.
 Otherwise, Low-Code Ninjas has 11 episodes of around 30 minutes each where they get in-depth insights into the minds of successful no-code and low-code users from companies like Fitness SF, Bain, Salesforce, DoTERRA, etc. The guests on this podcast also discuss how no-code and low-code are being integrated into their companies and how they benefit from using these technologies.
 They generally post a larger episode once a month and post the Low-Code Legends segment intermittently.
-They last posted a new episode on the 14th of April.
+They last posted a new episode on June 11, 2021.

 This podcast began on the 2nd of June 2020.
 Tech for Non-Techies is aimed at simplifying and demystifying the confusing world of tech for new entrepreneurs and individuals interested in learning more about technology.
 This podcast is hosted by Sophia Matveeva, who is the founder of Enty, a retail tech platform.
 She started this podcast to make it easier to understand the jargon-filled tech world.
 Tech for Non-Techies is an educational community that is aimed at helping non-technical professionals succeed in the tech world by giving them valuable insights regarding building tech products.
 This podcast is a valuable resource for entrepreneurs and innovators with unique ideas who want to enter the digital and tech world.